GHAStVHenry/GUDMAP-RBK.rna-seq/.gitlab/merge_request_templates/Merge_Request.md

  - [ ] `README.md` is updated
  - [ ] `LICENSE.md` is updated with new contributors
  - [ ] Docker images moved to production release and changed in pipeline
- - [ ] Docker images used in the CI unit tests match those used in pipleine
+ - [ ] Docker images used in the CI unit tests match those used in pipeline

 * [ ] **Close issue**\